jsamr/colab/packages/serrurier/README.md

 ```

 If you need a reporter that is executed on server, but listens to both client and server side errors, you can call the `Serrurier.registerServerReporter` helper.
+Suits nicely for Error logging and suspect activity logging.

 ### Paranoid reporter
 This reporter fit bests for `SecurityException`.